 Don’t Make Me Take Your Place, Dad

-About 51 years ago, my father sat me down on the steps leading to my grandmother's basement apartment for a “little talk.”
+When I was a young boy, my father sat me down on the steps leading to my grandmother's basement apartment for a “little talk.”
 The details of the conversation are not as clear now but the feelings, even half a century later, come rushing back and threaten to suffocate me when I think about it.

 Several weeks earlier, my sister and I moved into town from the cattle ranch where we had grown up in Nebraska.
 Since we had arrived, my parents had traveled to Kansas and Colorado most weeks, checking out larger cities that might make a good home for us.